Adam Yauch: The Beastie Boys

-Beastie Boys, a hip-hop trio, released their first album Licensed to Ill on Def Jam Records when Yauch was 22.
-He directed many of Beastie Boys' music videos, often under the pseudonym Nathanial Hörnblowér.
+The Beastie Boys, a hip-hop trio, released their first album Licensed to Ill on Def Jam Records when Yauch was 22.
+He directed many of the Beastie Boys' music videos, often under the pseudonym Nathanial Hörnblowér.

 In 2002, Yauch constructed a recording studio in New York City called Oscilloscope Laboratories.
 He began an independent film distributing company called Oscilloscope Pictures.
 He directed the 2006 Beastie Boys concert film Awesome; I Fuckin' Shot That!

-Beastie Boys had sold 40 million records worldwide by 2010.
+The Beastie Boys had sold 40 million records worldwide by 2010.
 In April 2012, the group was inducted into the Rock and Roll Hall of Fame.
 Yauch was inducted in absentia due to his illness.
 His bandmates paid tribute to him; a letter from Yauch was read to the audience.

 In 2011, Yauch received the Charles Flint Kellogg Award in Arts and Letters from Bard College, the college he attended for two years.
 The award is "given in recognition of a significant contribution to the American artistic or literary heritage".